Whitney Houston: 1977–1984: Career beginnings

+Houston gave her first public non-church performance at Manhattan's Town Hall as a teenager.

 Houston's professional career began when she joined her mother's band as a background singer at fourteen while Cissy performed at Manhattan cabaret clubs.
 Houston gave her first solo during Cissy's performance at Manhattan's Town Hall in February 1978, performing "Tomorrow" from the Broadway musical, Annie, where she received her first standing ovation.
-Houston began a career as a session vocalist backing up artists like her mother, Michael Zager, Chaka Khan and Lou Rawls.
+Houston began a career as a session vocalist backing up artists like her mother, Michael Zager, the Neville Brothers, Chaka Khan and Lou Rawls.
 Houston was the featured vocalist in Zager's disco song "Life's a Party" (1978).

 Houston became a fashion model in 1980 after being spotted at Carnegie Hall and signed first with Click Models before moving onto the Wilhelmina Models agency, where she landed the cover of Seventeen.
 Houston's girl next door charm helped her to land in fashion spreads for Glamour, Cosmopolitan and Young Miss.
 Houston continued her music career during this period, recording demos of gospel recordings.
 Houston's vocal talent made her sought after for recording deals, but were turned down by her mother, who insisted that Houston finish high school.

 Signing with Tara Productions in September 1981, Houston hired Gene Harvey as her manager, with Daniel Gittleman and Seymour Flics also playing part in managing her.
 During 1982, Houston auditioned for both Elektra Records and CBS Records.
 Houston's feature on the song "Memories" from Material's album One Down, led to critical raves, with then-Village Voice critic Robert Christgau calling it "one of the most gorgeous ballads you've ever heard".
 Producer Paul Jabara later featured her on the ballad, "Eternal Love", issued off his album, Paul Jabara & Friends.